xdpirate/isitcutshort.com/README.md

 # Is it cut short?
-[Is it cut short?](https://www.isitcutshort.com/) (IsItCutShort.com / IICS) is a website that tracks TV shows that were cut short (ended prematurely or cancelled), and/or ends on a cliffhanger ending.
+[Is it cut short?](https://www.isitcutshort.com/) (IsItCutShort.com / IICS) was a website that tracked TV shows that were cut short (ended prematurely or cancelled), and/or ends on a cliffhanger ending.

+It shut down on April 7th, 2024 due to lack of interest and rising costs of webhosting.
+The repository and database will stay online for posterity and in case someone else wants to use the data.
+Remember to adhere to the GPL if you do - attribution and sharing under the same license is required.
+Thanks for all contributions.

 ## Contributing
 ### How to contribute